nnagarajan/chain-treasury-auction/README.md

 ## Abstract:

+The "Chain Treasury Auction" project is a decentralized application (dApp) designed to facilitate Treasury Bond Auctions on the blockchain.
+Utilizing smart contracts, this system ensures transparent and efficient auction processes for Treasury bonds, automating the settlement cycles and enhancing security.
+This project addresses the limitations of traditional bond auctions by leveraging blockchain technology to provide a decentralized, tamper-proof, and publicly verifiable platform.

 - Treasury uses computer application called TAAPS (Treasury Automated Auction Processing System)
 - Market participants use TAPS to place their bids, at the end of auction the results are posted on Treasury Department Bureau of public debt website.